-Do you remember that time we had big plans to do something amazing on the weekend and I told you at the last minute that I really wanted to go but I just couldn’t do it?
+Do you remember that time we had big plans to do something amazing on the weekend?
+I told you at the last minute that I really wanted to go but I just couldn’t do it.
 Well, I remember it.
 Because it was hard for me to make the decision to take care of myself instead of going to do something fun that I was really looking forward to.

 Instead, I spent the day making sure I had healthy food lined up for the week.
-I took a few short controlled naps.
-I drank a gallon of water and meditated.
+As part of my self-care routine, I took a few short controlled naps.
+Focused on physical and mental health, I drank a gallon of water and meditated.
 I arranged my calendar for the week so I would not miss any appointments, forget to pick up my prescriptions or miss a due date for my bills.

 It was a really boring day.
 I kept thinking about how much I would have rather been with you.
 But while living with narcolepsy I am working really hard on self-care.